*We’ll PRICE-MATCH any comparable Rapid Opiate Detox Center

 You will be monitored on a continuous basis by expert medical staff throughout your stay.
 You will be made to feel welcomed and comfortable, and you will feel confident that you can leave any nerves you may have had about your detox at the door!

-We have helped many people break free of their opiate dependency, including dependency upon methadone.
+We have helped many people break free of their opiate dependency, including dependency upon Methadone.
 We understand how difficult it can be to escape from the dependency cycle on your own, which is why we are here to make sure that there is no need for you to undergo this experience alone.
 We’ll be with you every step of the way to make sure that you can get your life right back on track.

 Now for some Good News!